-The Internalized Stigma of Mental Illness Scale-9 (ISMI-9) was developed by Dr. Joseph H. Hammer and Dr. Michael D. Toland and accepted for publication in the peer-reviewed academic journal Stigma and Health in 2016.
-Here is the current APA-style citation for the instrument, which will be updated when the article goes to paper press:
+The Internalized Stigma of Mental Illness Scale-9 (ISMI-9) was developed by Dr. Joseph H. Hammer and Dr. Michael D. Toland and published in the peer-reviewed academic journal Stigma and Health in 2017.
+Here is the APA-style citation for the instrument:

 What does the ISMI-9 measure?

 The stigma of mental illness is the prejudice and discrimination that results from endorsing negative stereotypes about people with mental illness (Corrigan & Watson, 2002).
 Internalized stigma of mental illness is the harmful psychological impact that results from internalizing this prejudice and directing it toward oneself.

 The ISMI-9 is a self-report instrument designed to measure the overall strength of respondents’ internalized stigma of mental illness (i.e., self-stigma of mental illness) among persons with psychiatric disorders.
 A higher score indicates more severe internalized stigma of mental illness.

 The items assume that respondents self-identify as having a mental illness (e.g., “Because I have a mental illness, I need others to make most decisions for me”) and thus are most appropriately used with clinical populations.

 The ISMI-9 can be administered via an electronic/internet format or a paper & pencil format.

 The ISMI-9 is a unidimensional instrument that primarily reflects a single common source of variance (Hammer & Toland, 2017).
 Therefore, only the ISMI-9 total score should be calculated and interpreted.